 For fall 2015, the incoming first-year students had an average high school GPA of 3.4 and an average SAT score of 1,058 (math + verbal).

-The University boasts a student-to-faculty ratio of 16:1, with an average class size of 22 students.
-UNH has 268 full-time faculty members in addition to part-time and adjunct professors.
+The University of New Haven boasts a student-to-faculty ratio of 16:1, with an average class size of 22 students.
+The University has 268 full-time faculty members in addition to part-time and adjunct professors.
 Of the full-time faculty, 83 percent hold the highest degree in their field.
 The University has nearly 500 staff members.

 About 61 percent of undergraduate students live on campus or in University-sponsored housing in 13 different residence halls.
-First-year students have the option to participate in Living/Learning Communities, which help foster a greater connection to UNH by allowing students with a common bond to reside together.
+First-year students have the option to participate in Living/Learning Communities, which help foster a greater connection to the University of New Haven by allowing students with a common bond to reside together.

 The Centers for Academic Success and Advising (CASA) are comprised of three offices, each of which is dedicated to giving University of New Haven students the skills they need to be successful students and graduates.
 Our approach is appreciative, personal, collaborative, and comprehensive.
 The mission of CASA is to provide a seamless program of services to support students across their entire academic experience.

-In addition to the CDC website, you can also find out more on UNH's Virtual Career Center.
+In addition to the CDC website, you can also find out more on Virtual Career Center.

 You can find out the most up-to-date news and information on the Charger Athletics website.